Skip to main content

 • EU/EEA citizens Travel freely with passport or national ID.
 No visa or ETIAS needed.

-• Visa-required nationals Schengen Visa required (€80).
-Apply at embassy of your main destination.
+• Visa-required nationals currency}).
+Submit your application at the embassy of your primary destination.

-Airports in Denmark
+Stay Connected in Denmark

 Travel Questions about Denmark

-Do I need a visa or ETIAS to visit Denmark?
+Do I need ETIAS to visit Denmark?

-Is Denmark in the Schengen Area?
+Is Denmark part of the Schengen Area?

-How long can I stay in Denmark?
+How long can I stay in Denmark without a visa?

 Last updated: